Hello – shwmae? Thanks for dropping by.

 - Our blog is biased towards children’s fiction with Welsh themes and by Welsh authors (and so is our reading list!).
 These take priority but we do not restrict.
 We read a lot of MG between us and will highlight a good book no matter where the author is from.

-- We will not be pressured into reviewing a book – we read with our children for pleasure and will not force them to read.
+- We read with our children for pleasure and will not force them to read.
 We therefore cannot guarantee that a book will definitely be reviewed.

 - If books are provided for review, this will be acknowledged on the blog as part of the review e.g. “A copy of this book was provided by …. in exchange for an honest review.”